Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Results

 A similar analysis can be performed for the orbital response, both in terms of $\boldsymbol{\chi}^{L}$ and $\boldsymbol{\sigma}^{\bm{L}}$.
-While similarities are observed, unique characteristic can be observed, too, for $\boldsymbol{\chi}^{L}$ and $\boldsymbol{\sigma}^{\bm{L}}$.
-We show in Fig.\ \ref{fig:16Pt2Y_OS_OC} the calculated layer-resolved orbital ME susceptibilities $\bm{\chi}^L$ and orbital conductivities $\bm{\sigma}^{\bm L}$ for the $16$Pt/$2Y$ systems, similar to the spin counterparts shown in Fig.\ \ref{fig:16Pt2Y_SS_SC}.
-For the sake of completeness, we provide analogous plots to Fig.\ \ref{fig:NPt2Y_thickness_study} for the Pt-thickness dependence, and to Figs.\ \ref{fig:6Pt2Ni_SS_Mz_Mx_Vertical} and \ref{fig:6Pt2Ni_SC_Mz_Mx_Vertical} for the transformation properties of the $\boldsymbol{\chi}^{L}$ and $\boldsymbol{\sigma}^{\bm{L}}$ tensors under rotation of the magnetization direction in Appendix \ref{App:orb-response}.
+While similarities are observed, unique characteristic can be observed, too. {\blue To start with,} we show in Fig.\ \ref{fig:16Pt2Y_OS_OC} the calculated layer-resolved orbital ME susceptibilities $\bm{\chi}^L$ and orbital conductivities $\bm{\sigma}^{\bm L}$ for the $16$Pt/$2Y$ systems, for $\bm{M}\, || \,\bm{u}_z$, similar to the spin counterparts shown in Fig.\ \ref{fig:16Pt2Y_SS_SC}.
+For the sake of completeness, we provide in Appendix \ref{App:orb-response} analogous plots to Fig.\ \ref{fig:NPt2Y_thickness_study} for the Pt-thickness dependence and to Figs.\ \ref{fig:Chi_S_inplane}, \ref{fig:Chi_S_outplane}, and \ref{fig:6Pt2Ni_SS_Mz_Mx_Vertical} for the angular dependence of the $\boldsymbol{\chi}^{L}$ tensors and their transformation properties under rotation of the magnetization direction.
+Also the dependence of the $\boldsymbol{\chi}^{L}$ tensor elements on the lifetime broadening is given in Appendix \ref{App:orb-response}.

-The layer-resolved results, shown in Fig.\ \ref{fig:16Pt2Y_OS_OC}, reveal that, just like for the spin, the $\bm{E}$-transverse component resembles strongly the transport-induced accumulation of orbital angular momentum.
-Therefore, we identify this component as being {due to the OHE}.
-Notwithstanding the analogy to the spin response, the overall shapes of $\chi_{yx}^L$ and $\sigma^{L_y}_{zx}$ show distinct features when compared to their spin counterparts.
-The overall shape the $\chi_{yx}^L$ profile is considerably less smooth and the flat plateau for $\sigma^{L_y}_{zx}$ in the center of the Pt layer is far more extended.
-Notably, considering the values obtained, we obtain a huge orbital response $\chi_{yx}^L$, roughly one order of magnitude larger than the spin counterpart.
-This finding is consistent with previous calculations of the OHE in bulk metals, which obtained an intrinsic OHE that is much larger than the SHE \cite{Tanaka2008,Kontani2009,Jo2018}.
+The layer-resolved results, shown in Fig.\ \ref{fig:16Pt2Y_OS_OC}(a), reveal that, just like for the spin, the $\bm{E}$-transverse component {\blue in the pure Pt system} resembles strongly the transport-induced accumulation of orbital angular momentum. {\blue The transverse conductivity $\sigma_{zx}^{L_y}$ in Fig.\ \ref{fig:16Pt2Y_OS_OC}(d) is the orbital counterpart of the SHE, i.e., the OHE conductivity.} Notwithstanding the analogy to the spin response, the overall shapes of $\chi_{yx}^L$ and $\sigma^{L_y}_{zx}$ show distinct features when compared to their spin counterparts.
+The shape of the $\chi_{yx}^L$ profile is considerably less smooth {\blue and the flat area of $\sigma^{L_y}_{zx}$ in the interior of the Pt layer is far more extended {\blue for all systems.} In this area the orbital susceptibility, and thus the local accumulated orbital polarization, vanishes.} Notably, considering the values obtained, we obtain a huge orbital response $\chi_{yx}^L$, roughly one order of magnitude larger than the spin counterpart. {\blue Also the OHE conductivity (Fig.\ \ref{fig:16Pt2Y_OS_OC}(d)) is larger than the SHE conductivity.} This finding is consistent with previous calculations of the OHE in bulk metals, which obtained an intrinsic OHE that is much larger than the SHE \cite{Tanaka2008,Kontani2009,Jo2018}. {\blue The huge induced $E_{\bot}$-orbital susceptibility is consistent with previous calculations for noncentrosymmetric antiferromagnets that obtained an OREE that was much larger than the SREE \cite{Salemi2019}.}